pgillet/spark-article/k8s-python-client.md

 When using the Kubernetes Python Client library, we must first load authentication and cluster information.

-# Service Account and Role Binding
+# Load Authentication And Cluster Information

 First, you need to setup the required service account and roles.